sjbrown/misc_work/deckahedron/mod_flashbacks.md

 or leveling up a skill when they were in the steading, or getting some key information from an NPC before that NPC died.

-As long as the player and the GM both agree that they had the necessary resources when the action was available, the GM may allow the player to spend those resources and effect that action now, as a "Mercy Flashback", for the additional cost of a green token.
+As long as the player and the GM both agree that the player had the necessary resources when the action was available, the GM may allow the player to spend those resources and effect that action now, as a "Mercy Flashback", for the additional cost of a green token.